spacetelescope/jdaviz/docs/imviz/plugins.rst

 The :ref:`imviz-compass` will also rotate (and flip) accordingly, but will show the zoom box corresponding to the zoom limits, not the region shown in the viewer itself.

-Presets are provided to set north up and east either to the right or the left, as well as a slider and input to set the angle and a switch to set whether the axes should be flipped horizontally after applying the rotation.
+Presets are provided to reset the orientation as well as to set north up and east either to the right or the left, as well as a slider and input to set the angle and a switch to set whether the axes should be flipped horizontally after applying the rotation.

 .. _imviz-export-plot: